Hey Hey Hey: Recording and composition

 "Hey Hey Hey" was recorded at MXM Studios in Los Angeles, California, and at Wolf Cousins Studios in Stockholm, Sweden.
 It was mixed at MixStar Studios in Virginia Beach, Virginia, by Serban Ghenea and John Hanes, and mastered at Sterling Sound in New York City by Randy Merrill.
 It was written by Katy Perry, Sia, Sarah Hudson, Max Martin and Ali Payami, and was produced by Martin and Payami.
 Martin performed percussion on the track and Payami provided percussion, bass, synths and piano.
 Cory Bice and Jeremy Lertola both served as engineer assistants and Peter Karlsson was credited as vocal producer.
 Perry sang lead and background vocals for "Hey Hey Hey", with Astrid S providing additional background vocals.
 The song is the second track on Witness (2017), Perry's fifth studio album.

-Musically, "Hey Hey Hey" is a rock and electronica-influenced, dark dream pop and "2000s" electropop song.
+Musically, "Hey Hey Hey" is a rock and electronica-influenced and "2000s" electropop song.
 It lyrically "asserts that women can be complex people with a multitude of personality traits" and deals with themes of female empowerment.
 Annie Zaleski of The A.V.
 Club wrote that "the song depicts a narrow version of femininity and success—lipstick and a dress, and being rich, respectively—and it perpetuates irksome stereotypes about strong women".
 Lyrics from "Hey Hey Hey" include: "A hot little hurricane/'Cause I'm feminine and soft, but I'm still a boss, yeah/Red lipstick but still so raw, yeah/ [...]
 I smell like a rose and I pierce like a thorn", and "I ain't got no strings/I'm no one's little puppet".
 Throughout the recording, Perry denies "she's a fragile little Fabergé", and refers to herself as "a seasoned PR pro".
 NME writer Leonie Cooper described the line, "Marilyn Monroe in a monster truck" as "retro-meets-trashy" and Lana Del Rey-influenced.